Dimitris Salpingidis: International career

 Salpingidis has made 82 appearances and scored 13 times for the Greece national football team, including the winning goal in the away leg of the 2010 FIFA World Cup qualification play-offs against Ukraine, which sent Greece through to the final tournament.
 He made his debut for the national team on 17 August 2005 against Belgium.

 On 17 June 2010, in a 2010 FIFA World Cup group stage match against Nigeria, he scored Greece's first ever World Cup goal with a shot from outside the area deflected off in Lukman Haruna.

 On 8 June 2012, Salpingidis came on as a substitute and scored Greece's first goal in the Euro 2012 tournament, in the opening match, a 1–1 draw against Poland, becoming the first ever Greek player who scored in both the FIFA World Cup and the UEFA Euro.

 Later in the quarterfinals against Germany, he assisted Giorgos Samaras' goal and also scored the last goal with a penalty against Manuel Neuer, a match that ended 4–2, resulting Germany proceeding to the semi-finals.

-Salpingidis’ next goal is to reach new international heights in Brazil three months from now, with Colombia, Japan and Ivory Coast awaiting Greece as Group C opponents.
-“Of course, my team-mates and I are already very excited,” he explained.
-“We can’t wait – it’s the biggest and best tournament in the world, and it’ll be a huge football party.
-Every child dreams of playing at a World Cup.”
-The forward continued: “I hope I can enjoy it.
-We were in South Africa four years ago and won the first World Cup match in our history there, but we went out after the group stage.
-This time, our aim is to reach the last 16.
-We’re in a finely balanced group with no major favourites.
-It won’t be easy, but we can do it.”
-Yet Salpingidis, who with four goals from nine games was his country's second-highest scoring player in qualifying, does not want to hog the spotlight.
-“I’m nothing special in the team, just a part in the machine,” he stressed.
-“We don’t have any huge stars; we’re all the same and all have one target.”
+Ahead of the 2014 FIFA World Cup, Salpingidis expressed optimism about Greece's prospects in the tournament.
+He noted that Greece's objective was to advance beyond the group stage after being eliminated in the first round of the 2010 FIFA World Cup, where the team recorded its first World Cup victory.
+Salpingidis described Group C, which included Colombia, Japan, and Ivory Coast, as competitive and stated that Greece was capable of reaching the round of 16.
+He also emphasized the team's collective approach, stating that success was based on teamwork rather than individual star players.
+During the qualification campaign, Salpingidis scored four goals in nine appearances, making him one of Greece's leading goalscorers in qualifying.